 The Peregrine Falcon display was impressive but sadly we have no photo cos these birds are FAST!

-Once done with the display, John managed to take a sweet shot of a young small brown owl and another old bird.
+Once done with the display, someone managed to take a sweet shot of a young small brown owl and another old bird.

 The Swiss Garden will be reopened for visitors next spring when we’ll trundle along again leaving enough time to gawk at the planting and revisit the cars and aeroplanes.
 Will Jimmy be flying by then?